mohalkarushikesh/AI-ML-Engineer-Notes/InterviewResources.md

 **Don't prep like it's 2023.** Spending your time on gradient descent and CNN architectures is called the single most common mistake, when roughly 75% of modern AI engineering interviews are about RAG, evaluation, and agentic systems.

-**Some of these sites sell "interview co-pilot" tools** that feed you real-time answers during live interviews.
-Their written content is fine — skip the products.
-Getting caught ends the process, and it won't help you in the job.

 Bookmark this.
 Then close it until you have a date.